azsk/AzTS-docs/07-On demand scan as an API/README.md

 1. Available API details:
     <br/>1.1 Request scan
     <br/>1.2 Get scan results
-2. Prerequisites to use APIs:
-3. Generate authentication token to access API endpoints: <br/>
+2. Generate authentication token to access API endpoints: <br/>
         2.1 Using client credential flow<br/>
         2.2 Using user authentication code flow<br/>

 > Note for AzTS admin: This feature is disabled by default.
-To enable this feature and other prequisites, please refer steps<pre-requisites todo>
+To enable this feature and other pre-requisites, please refer steps(Prerequisite%20Steps.md#prerequisites)

 ## Available APIs: